huntergps/handbook-docs/Fuse/04 - Layout.md

 > ## $(Viewbox)

-To make contents stretch to fit an area  you can use `Viewbox`:
+To make contents stretch to fit an area, you can use `Viewbox`:

 	<Viewbox>
 		<Rectangle Background="#808" Width="200" Height="100" />